 To banish the Malison once and for all, one must perform a ritual so abominable that it is nameless.
-These are the components that must be gathered first:
+The are two components that must be gathered first, and three preliminary rites:

 - 1. The Vomit of the Priests

 - 2. Rarefied Nectar of the Impaled Virgin

 - 3. Slow Cutting Under Starlight

 - 4. The Four-Day Devouring

 - 5. Disfigurement of the Prostitute